2Abendsegler/GClh/docu/faq.md

 		Or you can use the corresponding link on your <a href="https://www.geocaching.com/account/dashboard">dashboard</a> below your user name.
 	</li>
 	<li>
-		Or you can select the link to the configurator in the menu of your script manager (Tampermonkey) in your browser.
+		Or you can select the link to the configurator in the menu of your script manager (Tampermonkey) in your browser.<br>
 		It looks something like this:<br>
 		<img src="../images/scriptmanager_menue_with_config.jpg" alt="scriptmanager_menue_with_config.jpg"><br>
 	</li>
 </ul>